bigmak712/Random-Story-Project/README.md

 # Random-Story-Project
 /*This project takes you through an exciting story filled with Pokemon, zombies, and weird logic!
  *Time to go on an adventure!
- *Improvements to Consider: make code easier to navigate, create constants instead of magic numbers, come up with    *more random outcomes
+ *Improvements to Consider: make code easier to navigate, create constants instead of magic numbers, come up with *random outcomes
  */
 package story.project;